Moyinkutty Vaidyar

-Moyinkutty Vaidyar (1852–1892), often referred to as Mahakavi (great poet), is historically considered one of the most renowned poets of the Mappila pattu genre of Malayalam language.
+Hakim Muheen, Officially known as Moyinkutty Vaidyar or Doctor Moyin Kutty (1852–1892), often referred to as Mahakavi (great poet), is historically considered one of the most renowned poets of the Mappila pattu genre of Malayalam language.

 Personal life

 Moyinkutty was born to Unni Mammad and Kunjamina in 1852 at Ottuparakkuzhi, near Kondotti in Malappuram district.
 Unni Mammad was famous practitioner of Ayurvedic medicine and a poet too.
 He lived longer than his son and completed his unfinished work titled Hijra from the 27th Ishal onwards.
 Moyinkutty continued his family tradition of Ayurvedic medical practice and learnt Sanskrit and Arabic languages.
 He died at the age of 40 in 1892 leaving behind his wife, two sons and a daughter.
 No known photograph or painting of the poet exists today and none of his descendants survived after his children.